-Demonstrating these drastic improvements, Figure~\ref{upsampling_ims} compares five 1-day undersampled X-Y plane images to their respective outputs from the upsampled model, as well as their associated 100-day ground truth for reference.
-These results confirm that the upsampling model does an excellent job of identifying feature patterns across all sampling rates to create clearer and more refined representations of undersampled muography images.
+These results confirm that the upsampling model does an excellent job of identifying feature patterns across all sampling times to create clearer and more refined representations of undersampled muography~images.

-\subsection{Segmentation Model Results}
+\subsection{Segmentation Model~Results}

 Using standard evaluation metrics to compare the quality of two images gives a limited interpretation of how the model improves the perception of the features within the muographic images.
 Additionally, insufficient feature distinction results in the background pixels (attributed to concrete) in the images distorting the evaluation metrics by overwhelming the signal from other classes.
-In order to evaluate the effect of the upsampling model on each feature type, we trained a second model to perform semantic segmentation of these images, where each pixel in the image is classified as one of the five pre-defined object labels: concrete, rebar grid, tendon duct, air void and unknown.
-If we were using experimental data we would have to manually label images to retrieve ground truths; however, as we are using Geant4 simulations, the `true' position and composition of each object is known, so we use this to generate our ground truth segmentation images.
+In order to evaluate the effect of the upsampling model on each feature type, we trained a second model to perform semantic segmentation of these images, where each pixel in the image is classified as one of the five predefined object labels: concrete, rebar grid, tendon duct, air void, or unknown.
+If we were using experimental data, we would have to manually label images to retrieve ground truths; however, as~we were using Geant4 simulations, the~`true' position and composition of each object is known, so we used this to generate our ground truth segmentation images.
 The segmentation model serves as an independent evaluation metric to assess the performance of the upsampling model.
-To minimise potential bias and maintain objectivity, this model was trained exclusively on high sampling rate (100-day) muography images, deliberately excluding upsampler outputs from the training process.
-Model performance is quantified using the Dice coefficient, which measures the overlap between pixel-wise label predictions and ground truth.
+To minimise potential bias and maintain objectivity, this model was trained exclusively on high sampling time (100-day) muography images, deliberately excluding upsampler outputs from the training process.
+The model performance was quantified using the Dice coefficient, which measures the overlap between pixelwise label predictions and ground truth values.
 The five-class segmentation labels were one-hot encoded into discrete binary masks, enabling class-specific overlap calculations.
-By applying the segmentation model to both original and upsampled muography images, we can assess the upsampler's effect on each structural class.
+By applying the segmentation model to both original and upsampled muography images, we could assess the upsampler's effect on each structural class.
 A comparative analysis of Dice coefficients between original and upsampled images, focusing on the four non-background structural classes, is presented in Figure~\ref{dice_eval}.